sdrobert/pydrobert-pytorch/docs/source/tutorials/lm.rst

 An encoder-decoder, a mainstay in Neural Machine Translation (NMT) [cho2014]_ and ASR [chan2016]_, is effectively an RNN LM which conditions the token sequence on some input `in_` via attention.
-More about attention is discussed in :ref:`Advanced Attention and Transformer Networks`.
-Here's an
+More about attention is discussed in :ref:`advanced-attn`.
+Here's an implementation:
-implementation:

 .. code-block:: python